Lecture 09: Introduction to Two-Way ANOVA

 • Answer: C

-• One factor, the therapy, has two levels; treatment (therapy=yes), control (therapy=no)
+• One factor, therapy, has two levels: treatment (therapy = yes), control (therapy = no).

-• The other factor, the drug treatment, has three levels; Drug A, Drug B, and Placebo
+• The other factor, drug treatment, has three levels: Drug A, Drug B, and Placebo.

-• And this design does not have the dependent (or repeated-measure) components.
+• This design does not have within-subject (repeated-measures) components.

 • So, this is an example of 2 x 3 independent factorial ANOVA.

-• Is there a difference in the number of hours studied depending on what university was attended (UA, UAFS, UALR) and whether it was Fall, Spring, or Summer semester across academic cohorts (2012 – 2015)?
-A different sample of students was taken each semester?
+• Does the number of hours studied differ by university (UA, UAFS, UALR) and by semester (Fall, Spring, Summer) across academic cohorts (2012–2015)?
+A different sample of students was taken each semester.

 1. 3 x 3 x 4 independent factorial ANOVA